Meet the WiNUK Team

 Looking ahead, she hopes to continue bridging the gap between research and public understanding by combining her scientific background with creative communication.
 Menessa is particularly passionate about fostering awareness and inclusivity in neuroscience and healthcare.

-In-person Events Deputy Coordinator
+In-Person Events Deputy Coordinator

 Sakaorna Jeyanathan